An Overview of Document Types

 that do not match any other document types.
 This document type cannot be deleted or renamed, and

-cannot participate in syntax highlighting.
+cannot participate in syntax highlighting and comment ignoring.

 - System types are

 those types that come preinstalled with ExamDiff Pro.
 They cannot